 Shambhala Vision is rooted in the principle that every human being has a fundamental nature of basic goodness.
 This nature can be developed in daily life so that it radiates out to family, friends, community and society.

-September 25th | 7 to 9:30 PM
+November 11th | 7 to 9 PM